 How are applications evaluated?

-All eligible applications for Critical Assistance will be evaluated by Operation Homefront’s professional caseworkers.
-Cases will be prioritized based on the most critical need, where our short-term assistance can help put military families on the path to long-term financial stability.
-Final decisions on grants each month will be made by supervising staff, who are experienced and credentialed social workers.
+All eligible applications for Critical Financial Assistance are evaluated by Operation Homefront’s professional caseworkers.
+Cases are prioritized based on the most critical need, where our short-term assistance can help put military families on the path to long-term financial stability.
+Final decisions on grants each month are made by supervising staff, who are professional case workers.

 What if I am turned down?